Erotemic/netharn/README.rst

 This following example is the doctest in ``netharn/fit_harn.py``.
 It demonstrates how to use NetHarn to train a model to solve a toy problem.

-In this toy problem, we do not extend the nh.FitHarn object, so we are using the default behavior of ``run_batch``.
+In this toy problem, we do not extend the netharn.FitHarn object, so we are using the default behavior of ``run_batch``.
 The default ``on_batch``, and ``on_epoch`` do nothing, so only loss will be the only measurement of performance.

 For further examples please see the examples directory.
-These example show how to extend nh.FitHarn to measure performance wrt a particular problem.
+These example show how to extend netharn.FitHarn to measure performance wrt a particular problem.
 The MNIST and CIFAR examples are the most simple.
 The YOLO example is more complex.
 The IBEIS example depends on non-public data / software, but can still be useful to look at.
 Its complexity is more than CIFAR but less than YOLO.